ProjectorRays/ProjectorRays/README.md

 Windows builds are available on the [releases page](https://github.com/ProjectorRays/ProjectorRays/releases).

 To use it, drag and drop a movie/cast file (or a folder containing multiple of them) onto projectorrays-0.2.0.exe.
 ProjectorRays will create an unprotected/decompressed version of the input file(s) with the source code restored.
-The outputted file can then be opened in Director.
+The outputted file(s) can then be opened in Director.

 To use ProjectorRays on the command line, run `projectorrays-0.2.0.exe decompile <input path>`.